-The Head of Governance (Chief Audit Executive) will hold a full, professional qualification, defined as CCAB, CMIIA or equivalent professional membership and adhere to the professional values and the Code of Ethics.
-The Head of Governance will have sufficient skills, experience and competencies to work with the Corporate Director Resources / Section 151 Officer and the Audit Committee to influence the risk management, governance and internal control of the council.
+The Audit and Risk Manager (Chief Audit Executive) will hold a full, professional qualification, defined as CCAB, CMIIA or equivalent professional membership and adhere to the professional values and the Code of Ethics.
+The Audit and Risk Manager will have sufficient skills, experience and competencies to work with the Corporate Director Resources / Section 151 Officer and the Audit Committee to influence the risk management, governance and internal control of the council.

-The Head of Governance is responsible for ensuring that Internal Audit are suitably resourced in order to achieve its overall mission and will aim to maintain a suitable mix of experienced and qualified staff.
-To assist Wyre Council in meeting these requirements, the internal audit service is supplemented, when necessary, by the use of an external audit provider, Lancashire Audit Service (LAS) who are part of Lancashire County Council.
-This organisation is required to comply with PSIAS.
+The Audit and Risk Manager is responsible for ensuring that Internal Audit are suitably resourced in order to achieve its overall mission and will aim to maintain a suitable mix of experienced and qualified staff. .
+To further strengthen these resources the council have elected to participate in the ICT audit services framework with Merseyside Internal Audit Services (MIAA) managed by Lancashire County Council should additional expertise be required in this area.